 Brakes Motor Company is a family run motor dealership in the heart of Somerset.

-In 2010 Brakes celebrates its 67th year in business and the 55th year selling and repairing Fords.
+In 2016 Brakes celebrates its 73rd year in business and the 61st year selling and repairing Ford vehicles.

 Colin and Janet successfully drove the business forward taking on the Texaco franchise and building a new modern workshop and showroom, forecourt shop.

 In 1992 Colin and Janet retired from the mainstream business.
 Also in that year John Charles, the grandson of John Brake moved from being in the workshop as a mechanic to sales.
 Later that year larger premises were purchased just 100 yards down the road.